LDSSA/heroku-model-deploy/README.md

 ## Keeping track of your predictions

-Okay now that you can get data, produce predictions, and return those predictions, you will need to keep track of what you've been saying about who.
+Okay, now that you can get data, produce predictions, and return those predictions, you will need to keep track of what you've been saying about who.
 Said another way: you can't just provide predictions and then just forget about it all.
-You need to take record of what you have predicted about who so that you can revisit later on to do some additional analysis on your "through the door" population.
+You need to take record of what you have predicted about who, so that later on you can do some additional analysis on your "through the door" population.

 In order to do this, we will need to start working with a database.
-The database will keep track of the observations, the predictions we have provided for them as well as the true outcomes should we be luckly enough to find out.
+The database will keep track of the observations, the predictions we have provided for them as well as the true outcomes (should we be luckly enough to find out about them).

 ### ORMs and peewee